 Carbon monoxide (CO) is a colourless, odourless and tasteless poisonous gas.
 You can't see it or smell it, but it is in cigarette smoke.
 CO is also in faulty gas boilers and car exhaust fumes.

 When you smoke a cigarette (this includes manufactured cigarettes or roll-ups), CO replaces some of the oxygen going into your lungs and gets into your bloodstream.
 This prevents the red blood cells from carrying oxygen around your body and to your baby.

 Carbon monoxide breath testing

-If you're a smoker, your midwife or stop smoking advisor can give you a carbon monoxide (CO) breath test to see how clear your lungs are.
-The test is simple and easy and will show how much of this gas you and your baby have been exposed to.
+As part of your routine care, your midwife should carry out a carbon monoxide test at your first booking appointment and at subsequent visits.
+This simple test will show how much of this gas you and your baby have been exposed to.

 - You blow into a hand-held machine, called a CO monitor, which measures the level of CO in your body.